How To Make the Absolute Best French Toast Casserole

 Directions:

-2. Tear the loaf of unsliced bread into bite-size (1- to 2-inch) chunks.
-Arrange the bread in an even layer in the baking dish.
+2. Tear the bread into 1‑ to 2‑inch chunks and arrange evenly in the baking dish.

-3. In a large bowl, whisk together the eggs, half-and-half, 1/2 cup of the packed light brown sugar, vanilla extract, ground cinnamon, 1/2 teaspoon of the kosher salt, and 1/4 teaspoon of the ground nutmeg until combined.
+3. In a large bowl, whisk together the plant‑based milk, coconut milk, cornstarch, 1/2 cup brown sugar, vanilla, cinnamon, 1/2 teaspoon salt, and 1/4 teaspoon nutmeg until smooth.

-4. Pour the mixture evenly over the bread, then press the bread down slightly into the custard.
-Cover the baking dish and refrigerate overnight or for up to 24 hours.
-If you’d like to bake right away, let the casserole sit at room temperature for 1 hour to absorb the custard.
+4. Pour the mixture evenly over the bread and gently press the bread down to absorb the custard.
+Cover and refrigerate overnight or up to 24 hours.
+If baking the same day, let sit at room temperature for 1 hour.

-5. Meanwhile, in a large bowl, toss together the chopped nuts, all-purpose flour, remaining 1/4 cup packed brown sugar, remaining 1/4 teaspoon ground nutmeg, and remaining 1/4 teaspoon kosher salt.
+5. In another bowl, mix the chopped nuts, flour, remaining 1/4 cup brown sugar, remaining 1/4 teaspoon nutmeg, and remaining 1/4 teaspoon salt.

-6. Add the room-temperature unsalted butter and mix until clumpy; refrigerate until ready to bake.
+6. Add the room‑temperature vegan butter and mix until clumpy.
+Refrigerate until ready to bake.

-7. When ready to bake, preheat the oven to 350°F. Uncover the casserole and let sit at room temperature for 30 minutes while the oven heats.
+7. Preheat oven to 350°F. Remove casserole from the refrigerator and let sit at room temperature for 30 minutes.

 How To Make the Absolute Best French Toast Casserole